Customization

 below for more information.

-By default, background layers themselves are excluded from editing/export as the Not background
+For Export Layers and Edit Layers, the background layers are excluded from processing by default as the Not background

 Insert foreground